 You'll usually be asked to bring certain essentials with you:

 Make sure to check paperwork for any restrictions on device usage (not all clinics allow this), internet access, and visits from family.

 Most clinics have a busy schedule and making sure you arrive on time is important.
 Getting your means of transport to the clinic organised ahead of time, will ensure things are effortless, on the day.

 Take a well-deserved rest, as the road to recovery opens up before you.

-Abbeycare's UK clinics are available to those in Cockett.
+Abbeycare's UK clinics have been helping those in Cockett.